The Top Instagram Hashtags for Musicians You Should Be Using in 2020

 Is acoustic your genre of choice, or did you just create an emotional acoustic cover of one of your favorite songs?
 This is a popular type of music for many Instagram users, and using this hashtag is a great way to get your song in front of a wide audience.

 Want to post videos from your most recent gig or live performance?
 Include the hashtag #LiveMusic, along with similar favorites like #LivePerformance, #LiveEntertainment and #LocalMusic (for anyone that isn’t a big-time star).
 Your viewers will feel like they were able to attend your performance and get a feeling for what your stage presence is like.

 Ideal for solo acts, #InstaArtist is intended for content that is centered on a single musician.
 Consider attaching this hashtag to a clip of you singing in the car, performing in the studio, or singing your heart out at your latest gig.

 While the top Instagram hashtags for musicians may change from one musician to another depending on such factors genre, instrument, and audience, the above is a solid list of high volume hashtags that are sure to benefit any musician and help get their posts in front of more potential fans and followers.

 Need help with more specific hashtag selection?
 Watch the article below:

-Once you have your hashtags, consider using a growth engine like AiGrow to organically grow your Instagram page even faster.
-AiGrow takes the hashtags that you provide it and begins engaging with only the people on Instagram using those hashtags.
+Once you have your hashtags, consider using a growth tool like AiGrow to organically grow your Instagram page even faster.
+AiGrow takes the hashtags that you provide it and starts engaging with only the people on Instagram using those hashtags.